SarahAlqurashi/COVID-19-Arabic-Tweets-Dataset/README.md

 # Dataset Statistics
 The following statistics is from Tweets colected until April,30,2020.<br/>
-The Number of Tweets: 4,514,136 <br/>
+The Number of Tweets:  6,086,085 <br/>
-The Number of Original Tweets : 4,513,576 <br/>
-The Number of  Retweets: 560 <br/>
-The Number of Tweets with geolocation :611 <br>
+The Number of Tweets with geolocation :3925 <br>
-The Average  of Tweets Collected Daily : 77471 <br/>
+The Average  of Tweets Collected Daily : 40573 <br/>
 ![](images/geotag.png)
 # Guideline to Hydrate
  ### Using TWARC Notebook ###